Shy-16/Blue-Dismantler/README.md

 #### STOP_DISMANTLING
 The shortcut keystroke used to stop the script while it is in the process of dismantling items.
-To change this setting, you must use one of the recognized key codes and write them **Exactly** as they appear in the key code table found in [INVENTORY_SHORTCUT].
+To change this setting, you must use one of the recognized key codes and write them **Exactly** as they appear in the key code table found in [INVENTORY_SHORTCUT](https://github.com/Shy-16/Dismantler#inventory_shortcut).
 * **Note:** Numberpad keys only function when the NumLock function of your keyboard is toggled on.
 Only the numeric numberpad keys are supported.

 Default